After 344 days of travel (229 of which we have blogged about; yes we are behind), our year of travel is complete. Here’s what we did:

 As you can see, traveling within Oceania was very expensive.
 This has a lot to do with our roadtrip but it wasn’t only that.
 Another reason traveling in this area was so expensive was because the budget airlines are more expensive here (they are roughly on par with budget airlines in the US).
 Also, people (ourselves included before we started planning this trip) don’t realize just how spread out Oceania.
 For example, Australia and New Zealand may seem close, and compared to the rest of the world they are, but the shortest flight between these countries is three hours!
 That’s the same as London to Kiev, almost the entire width of Europe!
 It’s also the same as Melbourne to Cairns, both of which are within Australia, and that route isn’t even along Australia’s longest dimension (that would be Sydney to Broome, a distance roughly equal to Los Angeles to Pittsburgh).

-Other than Oceania, Southeast Asia was surprisingly pricy on this metric, at least compared to how inexpensive it is on every other one.
-The reason for this was Malaysia and Indonesia, in which every city-to-city transit was either by plane or boat, as buses and trains don’t work when you are going from island to island.
+Other than Oceania, Southeast Asia was surprisingly pricy on this metric, at least compared to how inexpensive it is everywhere else.
+The reason for this was Malaysia and Indonesia, in which city-to-city transit was always by plane or boat, as buses/trains don’t work when you are going from island to island.

 India also required taxis, tuk tuks, or private drivers to see the sights, but they were cheaper than in Southeast Asia.
-And don’t even think about renting a motorbike in India; with the craziness that is India driving, you’re pretty much guaranteed to crash and end up dead.
+And don’t even think about renting a motorbike in India; with the craziness that is India driving, you’re pretty much guaranteed to crash and die.

 Finally, our transit expenses in the UAE consist only of metro and monorail transit within Dubai.
 If we would have traveled to another UAE city (Abu Dhabi, for example), our transit expense would have skyrocketed (yet another reason we only spent one day here).